 Applications like the Google Docs app for iOS allow users to access their documents on the go and keep them organized.
-However, they also allow you to export a document, or make it available in another application.
+They also allow you to export a document or make it available in another application.

-After tapping “OK,” a grey menu will appear from the bottom of your screen.
-This is called the iOS Share Sheet.
-From here you can AirDrop the file by tapping on an available user in that section.
-You can also attach it to an email, import it to iBooks (if it’s a PDF), or add it to iCloud Drive.
+After tapping OK, a gray menu will appear from the bottom of your screen.
+This is called the iOS Share Sheet (Figure B).
+From here, you can AirDrop the file by tapping on an available user in that section.
+You can also attach it to an email, import it to iBooks if it’s a PDF or add it to iCloud Drive.

 If you choose the email option, the file will appear as an attachment in a blank email in the Apple Mail app.
 Simply add a recipient and message, and hit send.